fosternt/fosternt.github.io/_pages/research.md

 ## Book Chapter

 * Foster, Noel.
-2021.
-“Propaganda Gone Viral: The Online Disinformation Pandemic in the Age of COVID-19.”
+2021. “<a href="https://doi.org/10.1007/978-3-030-73955-3_7" target="_blank">Propaganda Gone Viral: The Online Disinformation Pandemic in the Age of COVID-19</a>.”
 In <i>The Russian Federation in Global Information Warfare: Influence Operations in Europe and Its Near Abroad</i>, edited by Holger Mölder, Archil Chochia, and Tanel Kerikmäe.
 Berlin, Germany: Springer.